jacquessham/explore_chatgpt/chat_completion/readme.md

 You may find <i>who_wonf1_2021.py</i> to ask OpenAI model who won the F1 world championship.
 <br><br>
 Surprisingly, everytime the script runs, it produces different answers.
 Some of the answers are not wrong, but rather outdated.
 Namely, the answers I received are about 80-90% of times telling me that 2021 F1 season was not over yet, while only the rest told me it was Max Verstappen, who is the 2021 champion.
+<br><br>
+If we have a conversation to go over the winner for each Grand Prix, the accuracy increase significantly.
+<br><br>
+More detail coming soon...